colombia-dev/workshops-jsconf-2017/README.md

-# Workshops channels, location and requirements
+# Workshops channels, locations and requirements

 Here is a list for all channels in slack and requirements (if specified) for all workshops in JSconf Colombia 2017